 Want to see a bit of that fabled and historic countryside that makes England great?
-Well, London is surrounded by attractions and places of importance, and visiting the mysterious Stonehenge is the perfect way to take in some fresh air and picturesque scenery.
+Well, London is surrounded by attractions and places of importance, and taking a London to Stonehenge tour is the perfect way to take in some fresh air and picturesque scenery.

 While London itself can provide an experience that just cannot be described in words, it’s Stonehenge, a UNESCO World Heritage Sites, that provides the quintessential British experience.
 Whether you’re a tourist visiting England for the first time, or a local who wants to indulge in a quiet and scenic getaway, we’ve got you all covered.
-On your tour, visit the historic Stonehenge, or combine your day tour to include other classic monumental locations like Windsor or Bath.
+Here is everything you got to know to visit the historic Stonehenge from London, or combine your day tour to include other classic monumental locations like Windsor or Bath.

-Bath, is another popular town visited by individuals on day trips from London.
+Bath, is a popular town visited by individuals on day trips from London.
 This charming town is the first UNESCO World Heritage Site in England and is famous for its picturesque Georgian design architecture.
 Another famous site in Bath is the Pulteney Bridge, modelled after the world-famous Ponte Vecchio in Florence.
 What makes Bath a truly spectacular place to visit are the age old Roman Baths, which attract one million visitors annually.
 The Roman Bath is divided into four major areas which can be explored upon purchase of the Roman Bath admission tickets.
-The Museum within the Bath is an important historical catalogue which features Celtic curse tablets, Roman currency coins and many more relics from the past.
+If you are interested in the sophisticated countryside of England, Bath must go on your list of places to visit.

 Another must-visit location on your day tour from London is the town of Windsor.
 Known for its lovely cobblestone streets, a lively High Street and the residence of the Queen - Windsor Castle - walking through this town is a stunning experience in itself.
 At Windsor, you will want to visit the inside of the WIndsor Castle, the world’s oldest running castle which was originally built by William the Conqueror in the 11th century.
 Here the walls are adorned with works from the Royal Collection, the State Rooms are known for housing prominent world figures and St. George’s Chapel is renowned for hosting some of the most important events in British history.
 Take in the rich culture of the land and feel the spirit of the British Empire resonate all through this lively, delightful town.

-Time.
-The second most important thing to consider on an out-of-town visit from London.
-If time is of the essence, you might want to cover just one attraction completely instead of visiting multiple places for a more wholesome experience.
+The second most important thing to consider on an out-of-town visit from London is time.
+If your time is limited, you might want to cover just one attraction completely instead of visiting multiple places for a more wholesome experience.
 Our Stonehenge London tours are the best to save on time.

 However, if you have some time at hand it’s best to cover multiple sites.
 We suggest taking a coach trip from London for at least a day as some sites are more than 100 miles away.
 You also have the added advantage of choosing to go to attractions such as the Roman Baths, Salisbury Cathedral, Stonehenge and the Windsor Castle on these tours.
 Pre-purchasing your attraction tickets is ideal as tickets might sell out at your time of visit as most of the attractions such as Windsor Castle and Roman Baths only allow a set amount of visitors inside the grounds.